Think about this for a second.

 How to choose an income protection broker.

-If you don’t have an advisor, I’d love to help.
+If you don’t have an advisor, we’d love to help you.

 Complete our short income protection questionnaire below, and I’ll be right back with a no-obligation recommendation and some quotes.